avannaldas/Loan-Defaulter-Prediction-Machine-Learning/README.md

 The problem was hosted for [Machine Learning Challenge on Hacker Earth](https://www.hackerearth.com/problem/machine-learning/bank-fears-loanliness/).
 You can download the dataset from the challenge page or the same dataset direct link [here](https://he-s3.s3.amazonaws.com/media/hackathon/machine-learning-challenge-one/bank-fears-loanliness/898ce544-0-MLChallenge_1Datac63af4e.zip)

+The code achieves approximately 97.6% accuracy in predictions